Role and duties of the Syndic Decision Review Committee

 - be the person who requested the OACIQ to conduct an investigation;

-- complete the Request for review of a syndic decision form and include the reasons for the review.
-An administrative fee is required to process the request;
+- complete the Request for review of a syndic decision form and include the reasons for the review;

-- send the form and the chargeable fees within a maximum period of 30 days following receipt of the Syndic’s decision not to file a complaint before the Discipline Committee, to the following address:
+- send the form within a period of 30 days following receipt of the Syndic’s decision not to file a complaint before the Discipline Committee, to the following address:

 Registry of the Syndic Decision Review Committee

 Process of a request to SDRC

 The review process starts upon receipt of a review request by the Registry Service, which verifies whether the admissibility conditions are met.
 The Registry quickly sends the review request to the Syndic's office to check if the review request contains new facts.

 If so, the Syndic in charge of the case may decide to continue his or her investigation.
 The applicant can then be informed that the case is administratively closed by the Registry until the investigation is completed.

 The applicant may again request the review of the Syndic's decision if the Syndic decides not to file a complaint after completing his or her investigation.

 If the admissibility conditions of the request are met, the Syndic will forward a digitized copy of the file to the Registry.
 The file will then be forwarded to the members of the Syndic Decision Review Committee (SDRC, or "Review Committee"), who will analyze the review request.